dalalxd/Exploring-/README.md

 # Exploring Data With Visuals

-practicing how to explore data with visuals to answer quiz questions below :
+Practicing how to explore data with visuals to answer quiz questions below :

 relationship between temperature and electrical output